OsagieDG/sap/README.md

 # Switch Account Process (SAP)
 Switch Account Process (SAP) is a tool that allows you to easily switch between multiple GitHub accounts without the hassle of dealing with SSH keys.

-- This tool is strictly global and does not affect the built-in Git terminal permissions of IDEs like Visual Studio or JetBrains.
+- This tool is strictly global and does not alter the GitHub user settings within IDEs such as Visual Studio or JetBrains products.

 - I used a Zsh script because it is my preferred choice, but you can modify the script to use Bash, POSIX, or any other shell of your choice.